-Version Date Issued Brief Summary of Changes Author Version 14 5.7 added return to work for DBTH or another NHS employer.
+Version Date Issued Brief Summary of Changes Author Version 15.1 April 2025 Section 7.5 amended wording re payment of KIT days Section 10 added Neonatal care leave and pay Kelly Crawshaw Version 15 May 2023 Added to section 4.9 and 8.8 - pregnancies lost before 24 weeks are eligible to paid time off Added to section 8 - legislative updates.
+Version 14 22 Dec 2022 5.2 change 'you' to All pregnant employees 5.7 added return to work for DBTH or another NHS employer.
 5.7 paragraph 3 reworded to clarify when there would be a possible requirement to pay back maternity / adoption pay.
 Added the required return of 3 months can include annual leave and commence medmonth.
 Added return to work must be within 15 months of maternity / adoption start date.
 5.8 added employees can request OMP averaged over 12 months.
-6.6 Added further reference to section 5.7 & 5.8 for clarity.
+6.6 Added further reference to section 5.7 &amp; 5.8 for clarity.
 7 changed 'mother' to 'employee who has given birth'.
 7.3 Added return to work criteria for shared parental leave.
 8.2 added link to NHS Employers maternity guidance for rotational doctors and dentists.
 8.5 added further clarification that KIT / SPLIT days are paid on return to work.
 8.6 Added 9.6 changed 'woman' to 'employee'.
 19 Added Appendix N to the list Page 64 Added Appendix L - return to work notification form.
-Version 13 3 Sept 2021 Elizabeth Watkinson Version 12 4 December 2019 Amendment NHS Employers comprehensive, published guidance on shared parental leave, referenced and added under section 7.1.
-Tully Monk Version 11 23 Sept 2019 Change of name Complete review of policy to ensure legislative compliance and compliance with national terms and conditions Additional information to explain pay calculations Tully Monk/ Joanne Dixon
+Version 13 3 Sept 2021 Amendment Change of payroll provider.
+Policy amended to reflect payroll provider move to Victoria Pay Services.
+Elizabeth Watkinson Version 12 4 December 2019 Amendment Tully Monk

-CORP/EMP 15 v.14
+CORP/EMP 15 v.15.1

-Review of all forms and guidance and inclusion of a standard letter for managers Version 10 April 2015 Addition of Shared Parental Leave and Statutory Shared Parental Pay at section 6a.
+NHS Employers comprehensive, published guidance on shared parental leave, referenced and added under section 7.1.
+Version 11 23 Sept 2019 Change of name Complete review of policy to ensure legislative compliance and compliance with national terms and conditions Additional information to explain pay calculations Review of all forms and guidance and inclusion of a standard letter for managers Tully Monk/ Joanne Dixon Version 10 April 2015 Addition of Shared Parental Leave and Statutory Shared Parental Pay at section 6a.
 End date of Additional paternity leave added.
 Tracey Davies Version 9 20 August 2014 Complete review of policy and combined with other policies.
 John Scott Version 8 June 2012 Section 11- Amendment to detail how accrual of annual leave whilst on Maternity Leave does include Bank Holidays Kerstie Stevens Version 7 February 2012 Addition of Appendix 8 - confirmation of return-to- work date Jayne Lang Version 6 October 2011 General Update References updated Appendix 1 updated and re-designed Appendix 7- New information on Doctors on Rotation Kerstie Stevens Version 5 May 2010 Item 2 - Duties and Responsibilities added and paragraphs re-numbered accordingly.
 Paragraph 5 amendment to wording Paragraph 7 clarifications that for the purpose of calculating maternity leave and pay, the EWC will commence on the day your baby is due.
 Paragraph 15 amended to reflect extension of non-cash benefits up to 52 weeks.
 Appendix 4 - Application to change hours-amendments for monitoring purposes/ to mirror flexible working policy request form Paragraph 10 - amended to reflect changes in requesting flexible working Paragraph 11- Premature birth - changes for a child who may remain in hospital for a particular period Kerstie Stevens